 New York City has amazing shows (check out my post about how to score discounted Broadway tickets) year around, but there are a few shows you can only catch over the holidays.
 The most famous and traditional is the Radio City Christmas Spectacular starring the Rockettes, which was first presented in 1933.
 I went last year for the first time and I was impressed, there is a reason it has lasted so long and also started touring across the country.
 Of course, the Rockette’s are amazing but the technology used in the shows to create amazing visuals is really impressive.

 Radio City Music Hall is also such a New York institution, so I definitely recommending seeing the show here if you can.
 There are several performances each day.
 Sometimes you can even find a Groupon to get the tickets!
-(UPDATE: As of 10/16/2017, there is a groupon available for the Rockettes, click here to check the price and availability).
-One tip though, be sure to arrive early as there will be a long line to get into the show.
+Update!
+As of 11/5/17 there is a groupon available for the Christmas Spectacular!

 NY Botanical Garden Holiday Train Show